Wednesday, April 6, 2011

 The film’s most obvious rejection of blind Christian ideals, however, occurs after Jonathan and his new apprentice, Fletcher Lynd Seagull (David Ladd), try to win over the cynicism of the Flock and are, instead, nearly swallowed alive by their outrage.
 To be sure, it is not an unexpected reaction: practically everybody in the movie assumes Jonathan is either a heavenly or a hellish force of nature.
 Fletcher believes he might be a Christ figure.
 The Flock's Elders believe he’s the Devil.
 Jonathan dismisses all of these theories.
 In one scene, he chuckles over the rumor that he’s “oh, yes, yes, I know: the only Son of the Great Gull, I suppose.”
 And the final request he makes of his apprentice is modest, indeed: “Don’t let them spread silly rumors about me or try to make me some sort of a god, will you, Fletcher?”
 Clearly, Jonathan considers himself to be just like every other seagull, just as Richard Bach believes there is a Jonathan who lives within us all.

 And so, for that matter, did Hall Bartlett.
 He believed enough in this story to pour his heart and soul into it, confidant every step of the way that he was on the verge of completing an important film.
 Jonathan Livingston Seagull was not embraced by critics or audiences, but I have a feeling that Bartlett himself always knew, deep down, that he had left the public with a masterpiece.
 Maybe he knew that he wouldn’t live to see the film get the attention it deserved.
 Maybe he was aware that the film’s mediocre reception would outlive him.
+After this film, he would only go on to make two films, The Children of Sanchez and Love is Forever.
+Neither was particularly impressive.

-I wish he were alive to know how much I love this film.
+But I wish he were alive to know how much I love this film.
 I wish he knew how much it has changed the way I look at movies.
-I wish he knew how much I cherish the way he ends the picture with Jonathan’s immortal closing monologue: “Look with your understanding.
+And I wish he knew how much I cherish the way he ends the picture with Jonathan’s immortal closing monologue: “Look with your understanding.
 Find out what you already know.
 Use it, Fletcher.
 Teach it… show it forth.
 And you’ll know the way to fly.”